Prof. Dr. Isabelle Buchstaller

 Monographs and edited books

-- under contract.
+- To appear, 2017.
 Panel Studies in Language Variation and Change, edited volume (with Suzanne Evans Wagner), Routledge.

-- under contract.
+- To appear, 2017.
 Language Variation: European Perspectives V, edited volume (with Beat Siebenhaar), Benjamins.

 - 2014.
 Quotatives: New Trends and Sociolinguistic Implications.
 Wiley-Blackwell.